 In 1925, the literary societies made the transition to sororities themselves and in 1926 the Alpha Literary Society became Alpha Sigma Nu with Alpha Delta becoming the social sorority of the society.
 On January 12, 1929, Alpha Delta separated from Alpha Sigma Nu and became one of nine chapters of the statewide Alpha Delta Sorority which was founded at the Brockport Normal School in 1886.

 In 1953 the State University of New York forced Greek organizations to sever their ties to their national organizations, so Alpha Delta became Alpha Delta Kappa.

-A local sorority founded on November 6, 1960 and recognized by SUNY Potsdam at the annual ISC picnic on May 21, 1961.
-The sisters started accepting Clarkson women in the early 70s.
-The sorority was recognized by Clarkson until 1987 when the university stopped recognizing all of the SUNY Potsdam sororities.
-Women from both schools still join the sorority today.
+The sorority started accepting Clarkson women in the early 70s and was recognized by Clarkson until 1987 when the university stopped recognizing all of the SUNY Potsdam sororities.
+Women from both schools continue to joined the sorority.

 The sorority temporarily lost recognition from SUNY Potsdam in 2013 and was permanently banned in 2016 "after being found responsible for multiple violations of College policies and Greek Life Expectations...Over the past nine years, the sorority has been found responsible for numerous serious violations, leading to a temporary loss of recognition in 2013.
 The organization was found to have violated the condition of its administrative agreement with the College, which temporarily prohibited the group from any activities."